 If you are unable to afford your car payments, you can return it to the lender.
+Both the borrower and lender have car repossession rights.
 Think very carefully before doing this because you could still owe money on the loan.
 Do not make the mistake of thinking the lender will write off any deficiency balance—they will not.
 If the lender is unable to sell the car and cover the entire balance of the loan, you will still be responsible for any difference.

 You will be able to work something out if you have a good lender.
 Unfortunately, many don’t have the necessary compassion to work with customers facing financial hardship.Not all lenders will reinstate the contract after repossession without payment in full of the entire balance.

-Unfortunately, when you are unable to make your car payments, automobile debt help may not be possible.
-Getting a lender to stop the foreclosure process is easier than working to avoid automobile repossession.
+Unfortunately, when you are unable to make your car payments, automobile debt help may only be possible with professional help navigating repossession laws.
+Getting a lender to stop the mortgage foreclosure process is easier than working to avoid automobile repossession.
 Quite often the time between repossession and sale is too short for the owner to make the arrangements to reclaim the vehicle.
-In fact, the consumer may never even receive notice his vehicle is in danger of repossession.
+In fact, the consumer may never even receive notice the vehicle is in danger of repossession.

 Automobile Debt Statistics